juntao/arenztopia/content/news/Issue 35.md

 OCA: So can you tell us a little bit about your food?

 AB: Yes, of course!
 All of my recipes are top-secret, because I have seen great sushi chefs ruined by copycats.
 We serve all kinds of delicious Japanese food, including ramen, sushi, sashimi, nigiri, and many other things besides.
-We use extremely authentic methods that my mom used when I was growing up in the 1960s.
+We use extremely authentic methods that my mom used and taught me when I was growing up in the 1960s.

 OCA: That's really cool: I can almost taste the food now!
 Well, it looks like we've reached the last question that we have for you today, so thanks for coming!